 Sprinkle a layer of marble cheddar cheese over the chips, using ⅓ of the cheese.
 Spoon the ground beef evenly over the cheese layer.
 Sprinkle another ⅓ of cheese over the ground beef.
 Next, spread the sliced beefsteak tomatoes evenly across the pan.
-Then, scatter the black olives and green onions.
-Top the beef bean mixture with the remaining amount of cheese.
+Then, scatter the black olives and green onions. c with the remaining amount of cheese.

 Step Six: Bake at 350°F for 25 to 30 minutes until the tomatoes have softened and the cheese is melted.